8dcc/DuskHaxx/README.md

 Based on [CometVTwo](https://github.com/TheReal3rd/CometVTwo).

 ### Features
-- Rotate camera (Just a `myMouseLook` test)
+- Godmode.
+- Rapid fire.
-- Unlimited ammo
+- Unlimited ammo.
-- Rapid fire
+- Enemy tracers.
+- Debug player position.

 ### How to use
 - Hold `Insert` to bring mouse and show the menu (depending on the settings).